Bucknell-Biol364/RNASeqProject/2-SARTools.md

    - Close the target.txt and tsv files
 5. Running the SARTools R script
     - We are using a customized SARTools package that is a branch I have created from the master SARTools repo
-       - To use the master branch, change "KField-Bucknell/SARTools" to "PF2-pasteur-fr/SARTools"
+       - This version is installed from "KField-Bucknell/SARTools"
-       - If you change to the master SARTools, you will need to change to the appropriate template script as well
+       - If you needed to run the original version, you would change that to "PF2-pasteur-fr/SARTools" and you will need to change to the appropriate template script as well.
+Do not change from the Bucknell version for this tutorial.
    - Save the edited script
    - Position the cursor at the top of the Script and type command-enter (or ctrl-enter) to run one line at a time
    - Watch the outpout in the Console to make sure that you catch any errors (some warnings are expected):